metalit-wellknowledge/iplass-instant-setup/README.md

 ## Over view
 This module is for building the environment of ipalss at high speed.
-For more information about iplass, please refer to : https://iplass.org/
+For more information about iplass, please refer to [iplass-site](https://iplass.org/)

-Create iPLAss Environment on Docker image(CentOS) Running command on CentOS is Litted on "iplass-build/dockerfile"
+Create iPLAss Environment on Docker image(CentOS) Running command on CentOS is Litted on `iplass-build/dockerfile`

 This environment is used the following
+- OS : CentOS8 : latest version
 - Apache Httpd : latest version
 - Apache Tomcat : 9.0.22
 - Java : 1.8.0